epfl-ada/ada-2021-project-data-diggers/README.md

 # A hierarchical study of American newspaper quotes and speaker characteristics.

-Here is the [data story](https://manonboissat.github.io/Data-diggers/) related to tihs repository.
+This repository is related to EPFL ADA project of 2021.
+Here is the [data story](https://manonboissat.github.io/Data-diggers/) related to the repository.

 ## Abstract